The Fallen Star, Ebook

 Download complimentary printable activities on our website: animal mask crafts, bingo, word games, discussion questions, and Common Core Language Arts and Next Generation Science educator guides.

 The Nocturnals is a critically acclaimed middle grade chapter book series following three unlikely friends—Dawn, a serious fox, Tobin, a sweet pangolin, and Bismark, a pint-sized sugar glider.
 Discover the friendships, teamwork, and humor as the Nocturnal Brigade solves the unpredictable mysteries of the night.

-The adventure continues in The Hidden Kingdom, the fourth book of The Nocturnals series by Tracey Hecht.
-When Dawn, Tobin, and Bismark travel to a distant watering hole, the ground swirls, bark jumps off trees, and tumbleweeds chase after them.
-Is the forest suddenly alive?
-Only the Nocturnals can solve the mystery and unite the forest!
+In the fourth chapter book, The Hidden Kingdom, Dawn, Tobin, and Bismark travel to a distant watering hole and strange things happen along the way.
+The ground crumbles, water disappears, and huge tumbleweeds chase after them!
+Is the forest alive?
+When the animals start hearing voices, they begin to wonder: are they imagining things or is something, or someone, else responsible?
+Only the Nocturnals can solve this mystery and unite the forest!